-It’s difficult to figure out who won or lost in boxing because of the rules: Coach Jagdish Singh
+Boxing’s complex scoring rules do not help sport’s popularity: Interview with coach Jagdish Singh

 Excerpts:

-Were do think your biggest success has been as a coach?
+Where do think your biggest success has been as a coach?

 I try to strike a father-daughter relationship with all the boxers.
 To be there for the good and the bad times, even if it means standing by them during a personal crisis.
 We spend a large chunk of our time with the boxers.
 You see, it’s very difficult to deal with a loss.
 I have seen many boxers throwing the towel after a defeat.